vivek-bombatkar/MyLearningNotes/spark/readme.md

 - ***jobs***
   - highest element of Spark’s execution hierarchy.
   - Each Spark job corresponds to one action

 - ***stages***
   - As mentioned above, a job is defined by calling an action.
   - The action may include several transformations, which breakdown of jobs into stages.
   - Several transformations with narrow dependencies can be grouped into one stage.
   - It is possible to executed stages in parallel if they are used to compute different RDDs
   - wide transformations needed to compute one RDD have to be computed in sequence
   - one stage can be computed without moving data across the partitions.
   - Within one stage, the tasks are the units of work done for each partition of the data.

 - ***tasks***
   - A stage consists of tasks.
   - The task is the smallest unit in the execution hierarchy
   - each can represent one local computation.
   - One task cannot be executed on more than one executor.
   - However, each executor has a dynamically allocated number of slots for running tasks
-  - The number of tasks per stage corresponds to the number of partitions in the output RDD of that stage.
+  - ***The number of tasks per stage corresponds to the number of partitions in the RDD***

- > Spark SQL’s column operators are defined on the column class, so a filter containing the expression 0 >= df.col("friends") will not compile since Scala will use the >= defined on 0.
-Instead you would write df.col("friend") <= 0 or convert 0 to a column literal with lit
+- Spark SQL’s column operators are defined on the column class, so a filter containing the expression ```0 >= df.col("friends")``` will not compile since Scala will use the >= defined on 0.
+Instead you would write ```df.col("friend") <= 0``` or convert 0 to a column literal with ***lit()***

 - ***Transformations*** : types
   - filters
   - sql standard functions
   - 'when' - for if then else
   - Specialized DataFrame Transformations for Missing & Noisy Data
   - Beyond Row-by-Row Transformations
   - Aggregates and groupBy - agg API
   - windowing
   - sorting - orderBy
   - Multi DataFrame Transformations

-- Tungsten
+- ***Tungsten***
   - Tungsten is a new Spark SQL component that provides more efficient Spark operations by working directly at the byte level.
   - Tungsten includes specialized in-memory data structures tuned for the type of operations required by Spark
   - improved code generation, and a specialized wire protocol.

-- Query Optimizer
+- ***Query Optimizer : Catalyst***
   - Catalyst is the Spark SQL query optimizer,
   - which is used to take the query plan and transform it into an execution plan that Spark can run.
   - Much as our transformations on RDDs build up a DAG, Spark SQL builds up a tree representing our query plan, called a logical plan.